apockill/notion-emojifier/README.md

   --database-description 'A task database for a robotics company, with SWE and mechanical engineering tasks.'
 ```

+If your database has renamed the 'title' property from the default (which is `NAME`),
+you can specify the new name with the `--title-property-name` argument.

 While running, you might see logs like:
 ```shell
 Applying emoji 🗓️ to page with title 'Make Wednesday TODO list'